-In the early morning (7 am) I am driving together with my mom to the airport of Amsterdam.
+In the early morning (7 am) I am driving together with my mom to the airport in Amsterdam.
 After a stressful night of packing and planning, I am really excited to get on the flight to Belgrade.
 It will be the first time I will visit the east of Europe and I can’t wait to see all the differences with the West of Europe.
-After some struggling with my check in and getting through the whole security circus, I am ready to hop on a plane.
+After some struggling with my check-in and getting through the whole security circus, I am ready to hop on a plane.
 Belgrade here I come!

 When I arrive in Belgrade the founder of Haver Serbia named Sonja Viliėlé picks me up from the airport with her sweet little puppy Noah, who greets me with a lot of kisses.
-Sonja drives me to the city centre of Belgrade, where we go for a lunch together with her colleague Mila.
+Sonja drives me to the city center of Belgrade, where we go for a lunch together with her colleague Mila.

 While we are having lunch a thunderstorm is starting so they can’t show me the city.
 Instead of that, they take me to their office.
-The office is in the city centre, so it is ideal for throwing events for the Jewish community in Belgrade.
+The office is in the city center, so it is ideal for throwing events for the Jewish community in Belgrade.

-Luckily the thunderstorm stops around 6 o’clock, because we have to go to the Midrasha (event) that Haver Servia is organizing in the synagogue for all the Jewish people in town and people that are interested in Judaism.
+Luckily the thunderstorm stops around 6 o’clock because we have to go to the Midrasha (event) that Haver Servia is organizing in the synagogue for all the Jewish people in town and people that are interested in Judaism.
 It’s a special Midrasha, because they only throw it once in half a year in the synagogue.
 To get to the praying place of the synagogue you have to get down the stairs.
 Approximately thirty people are sitting in front of a rabbi in the Synagogue of Belgrade who explains about when products are Kosher.
-A lot of the people don’t know much about it and are listening attentively.
+A lot of people don’t know much about it and are listening attentively.
 They ask questions and want to know where they can buy kosher products.

 After the gathering, everyone moves to the attic of the synagogue, where they can chill and laugh with each other.
 I talk a lot with the people about the Jewish community in Belgrade.
-They tell me that the community is small, but close.
-They all know eachother well (Everyone knows everyone).
+They tell me that the community is small but close.
+They all know each other well (everyone knows everyone).
 A lot of them were first chanichim (children) in the community where they would go to weekly gatherings for their own age groups and they learned about Judaism.
 While they grew older, they turned into madrichim (mentors) and counselors for the activities.

 You can see from the way how they act with each other and hear about how they talk to each other that they know each other really well.
 They know exactly what is going on in each other’s life.
 Later that night Sonja tells me how proud she is about that.
 She knows for sure she can count on every single one of them.